During Convention 2021 delegates voted on resolutions, bylaws updates, legislation policies, and the slate of nominees.

 Please click here to read the full text of this resolution.

-Delegates at the 2021 Convention will consider the following amendments to the California State PTA Bylaws.
+Delegates at the 2021 Convention considered the following amendments to the California State PTA Bylaws.
 The proposed revisions presented

 below include the rationale for each change.
 The only amendments to the Bylaws that are in order are those pre-noticed to members here and in the Convention Chronicle.